0

 Ref.
 1900, Lord Elgin 30 jewel, solid 14k gold case

-Notes: The king of Elgin’s 27 / 30 jewel American-made automatic watches.
-Large and heavy 35 mm diameter solid 14k gold case (ref.
+Notes: The king of the Elgin 27 / 30 jewel American-made automatic watches.
+Substantial and heavy 35 mm diameter solid 14k gold case (ref.
 1900), made by Star Watch Case Co. of Michigan.
+The largest size 30 jewel Lord Elgin automatic watch.
 Only one dial type is known, and it is only known to have been used with case ref.
 1900.
 More expensive than a Rolex Submariner or Oyster when new.
 Very rare.
 Despite the significance and rarity of this watch, some have been melted down over the years for their gold value, as evidenced by dials + movements being resold without the gold case.
 The same fate has also befallen other solid gold 27/30 jewel Elgins — a tragic loss of some of the most high-end American-made automatic watches due to ignorance of their importance.
+See our YouTube video discussing this watch.

 ✧⋄⋆⋅⋆⋄✧